The scientist shot forward involuntarily as he regained consciousness; scanning the room, he tried to make out anything in the darkness.

 “We may be in trouble; we need to get you all out of this town.
 The folk here are not kind, and they do not appreciate my work.
-I struggle to get though my days; it is only a matter of time before this tower is assaulted.
+I struggle to get through my days; it is only a matter of time before this tower is assaulted.
 This is the last straw; I don’t think we can stay here.
-We need to leave, now.”
+We need to leave now.”

 “Follow me.”
 He said as he began to climb the stairs.

-The scientist lead the Ratmen to the top of his tower where he could get a clear view of the town, and the townsfolk who were rallying on the far side of town.
+The scientist led the Ratmen to the top of his tower, where he could get a clear view of the town and the townsfolk who were rallying on the far side of town.

 “Not here, that is good.”

 “No, that is bad.
-They are having a meeting, and I have the strange feeling that us staying is the topic.”
+They are having a meeting, and I have a strange feeling that our staying is the topic.”
 The scientist turned back to the Ratmen leader.
 “And I don’t think we will have a home by the end of the night.”

-The crowd cheered out under the falling sun, their centre being bathed in a soft yellow light.
+The crowd cheered out under the falling sun, their center being bathed in a soft yellow light.

 “If we let him remain to create these freaks, how long until he starts testing on us?
 How long until his creations are more numerous than those of us who were created under the hands of our gods?”
 The preacher continued.

-“He is right, you saw those monsters that walked from the tower, by the hell’s I bet they have killed and eaten the scientist that lives there.
+“He is right; you saw those monsters that walked from the tower; by the hell I bet they have killed and eaten the scientist that lives there.
 They have probably done what we had not, and now we need to remove them before they breed and run rampant over the city with all their filth.”
 A member from the crowd added.

 The preacher pointed to him with confirmation.